parulbhatnagar/UrbanSenseAIPoC/README.md

 - **Text-to-Speech (TTS)**: Reads analysis results aloud for clear, audible feedback in the selected language.
 - **Speech Recognition**: Allows for hands-free operation using voice commands (commands are in English).
 - **Progressive Web App (PWA)**: Installable on mobile devices for an app-like experience with offline capabilities for the user interface.
-- **Simplified Setup**: API key is hardcoded for easy setup across all environments. **Note:** This is generally not recommended for production applications.
+- **Secure API Handling**: Protects your API key by using a serverless function in production.

 ---